econ-ark/HARK/Documentation/guides/quick_start.md

 The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installation/).

-Before installing HARK, we recommend creating a new virtual environment, which isolates the installation of `econ-ark` from the installations of any other Python tools and packages, thus avoiding conflicts.
+Before installing HARK, we recommend creating a new 'environment', which isolates any other installed Python tools and packages, avoiding dependency conflicts.

 To create a new virtual environment, enter this in your command line: